 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured Tesuque Rain Gods (a few steps from this marker); Feliciana Tapia Viarrial (1904-1988) (approx. 4.3 miles away); The St. Francis Women's Club (approx. 5.7 miles away); Santa Fe Opera (approx. 6.2 miles away); Jémez Mountains (approx. 8.1 miles away); Maria Montoya Martinez, (Povika, Pond Lily) (approx. 8.7 miles away); Pueblo of San Ildefonso (approx. 8.7 miles away); Cross of the Martyrs (approx. 9.2 miles away).

 More about this marker.
 This marker is on the north end of the Camel Rock Rest Area, once a main place to stop on the road from Santa Fe to Taos, now a point of interest on a frontage road.
 Camel Rock, as it is named, looks like a camel, with a camel head perched on a sandstone neck protruding from a hill.

 1. Tesuque Pueblo Wikipedia Page.
 (Submitted on July 10, 2010.)

 2. Tesuque Pueblo Page from the Indian Pueblo Cultural Center Web Page.
 (Submitted on July 10, 2010.)

 3. The Pueblo Revolt.
 The Pueblo Revolt of 1680 was brought about by years of Spanish cruelty and barbarism practiced on the indigenous inhabitants.
 The natives were forbidden, on pain of death, to practice their native religions.
-For many Native Americans, the situation got worse every year until a San Juan Pueblo medecine man found a way to get the tribes to cooperate with each other and (Submitted on July 13, 2010.)
+For many Native Americans, the situation got worse every year until a San Juan Pueblo medecine man found a way to get the tribes to cooperate with each other and then face their common enemy: the Spanish.
+(Submitted on July 13, 2010.)